Vote by Mail

 Second(s)

 You have two ways to apply for mail-in ballots: you can request a ballot online or through mail.
 If you are voting in another state, or you have an extenuating circumstance that prevents you from going to your polling place on Election Day, then you can request an absentee ballot.
-Make sure your ballot request is received electronically or by post by Philadelphia by 5pm EST on the day of the deadline.
+Make sure your ballot request is received electronically or by post by Philadelphia by 5pm EST on October 29th.

 Request a Ballot Online